mispy/test-wp-static/wp-content/plugins/admin-starred-posts/readme.txt

 === Admin Starred Posts ===
 Contributors: innocuo
-Tags: bookmarks, admin, stars, organize, posts, gmail, productivity Requires at least: 3.8
+Tags: bookmarks, admin, stars, highlight, posts, gmail, productivity Requires at least: 3.8
-Tested up to: 4.7
+Tested up to: 4.4
-Stable tag: 2.3.0
+Stable tag: 1.1.0
 License: GPLv2

-Mark posts, pages and custom posts in your Wordpress admin; pretty similar to the stars feature in Gmail.
+Mark posts, pages and custom posts in your Wordpress admin; pretty similar to how stars in Gmail work.

 == Description ==
 Admin Starred Posts lets you mark posts, pages and custom posts within the Wordpress admin with stars.